Learning goals

 Reprojecting and spatial subsetting

-When you compare the Coordinate Reference System (CRS) of the mask and Sentinel image, you notice they are different.
+When we compare the Coordinate Reference System (CRS) of the Sentinel-2 image to that of the ROI image, we notice that they are different.
 We thus need to reproject the Sentinel-2 image to match the projection and grid of berlin_10m_epsg32633.tif.
-The following figure depicts a zoom-in comparing the 10x10m target grid of berlin_10m_epsg32633.tif shown in red, to the 10x10m grid of your Sentinel-2 image.

 Mismatch in raster grids between two CRSs